-If selected, the Editor accepts changes only after the user clicks [Apply].
-If enabled (selected), the Editor requires the user's confirmation
+- If selected, the Editor accepts changes only after the user clicks [Apply].
+If enabled (selected), the Editor requires the user's confirmation.
+(Default: not selected) - If selected, the Editor asks for confirmation for all deletions when you are creating your program.

-(Default: not selected)
+(Default: selected)

-If selected, the Editor asks for confirmation for all deletions when you are creating your program.

-If selected, the Editor asks you to confirm the creation of every new variable in your program.
-This applies only to the Programming Mode environment.

-If selected, the Editor asks you to confirm any change in the Controller operation (such as Start/Stop, Read/Write.)

-If selected, the Editor asks you to confirm any undo action.
+- If selected, the Editor asks you to confirm the creation of every new variable in your program.
+This applies only to the Programming Mode environment. - (Default: selected) - If selected, the Editor asks you to confirm any change in the Controller operation (such as Start/ Stop, Read/Write.)
+(Default: selected) - If selected, the Editor asks you to confirm any undo action.
+(Default: selected)

-♦ Function Tab
+Confirmation Tab

+◆ FunctionTab